 Emotional Support Animals (ESA) are a category of animals that provide necessary emotional support to an individual with a mental or psychiatric disability that alleviates one or more identified symptoms of an individual’s disability.

-Our residence halls are generally not an animal-friendly environment.
 The communal living nature of the residence hall requires the institution to consider the comfort and concerns of all students in residence.
-Therefore, Occidental College offers some important guidance for those who are considering making a request for an ESA.
 ESAs are not permitted on campus until the accommodation request has been made and approved.
 Students found with unauthorized animals in the residence hall will be subject to sanctions under the Student Code of Conduct.

 - ESA requests must be made within 60 days before the Student intends to move into College housing, in order to allow for arrangements to be made for the ESA.
 This policy refers to the rules established for a student to bring one ESA into the residence setting.
 In general, only one animal may be allowed in an individual residence hall room, as well as in a residence hall unit.
 A student must fill out our Accommodation Request form and submit documentation from their current treating provider.